ronkok/Hurmet/docs/manual.md

 ### Save/Open

 You can save your work using the ![save][] button.
-Then reopen it using the
+Then reopen it using the File | Open… menu choice.
-![open file][] button.
 In Chrome and Edge, the save button is smart enough to re-save your work to the same file you opened earlier.
 In Firefox and Safari, the save button always works like a Save As… button.

 ### Print Header

-You can create a print header in any document by clicking the ![header][] button.
+You can create a print header in any document by clicking the File | Print Header menu choice.
-Later, when you click the ![printer][] button, the header will be printed at the top of every page (except the cover page).
+Later, when you click the File | Print… menu choice, the header will be printed at the top of every page (except the cover page).
 The header is a table and it should remain a table.
 Otherwise, edit it any way you want.